blancmange/blancmange/README.rst

 **flying-circus**
     Output statistics on Flying Circus scripts.
 **completely-different**
-    Get a random line from Monty Python's Flying Circus **blancmange**
+    Get a random line from Monty Python's Flying Circus.
+Pass ``-w`` to open in a web browser for easy access.
+**blancmange**
     Perform textual analysis of a specified code base compared to the Flying Circus scripts.
 Helpfully offers which areas of Monty Python you are